LaurentChardon/FreeBSD-devel/README.md

 Changes can then be made on any file in `work/portname`.
 Remember to first make a copy with the suffix .orig.
 That's needed for the patch creation.

 ## Modify port
-If updating the tar file contining the source, after it has been downloaded it needs to be registered with `make makesum` To make the patches, `make makepatch`
-To make the plist, `make makeplist`

-To test the changes, if there are dependencies, to install them, do `doas make depends`.
+Install dependedncies with `doas make depends clean`.
 Then, to compile and install, just `make`.
 No root priviledges are required.

+If the source archive need updating, update the `Makefile` with the new version and download the archive with `make fetch`.

+Create a new `distinfo` with `make makesum`
+`make extract` and then make changes in the `work` tree.
+Make copies of the modified source files with the suffix `.orig`

+To make the patches, `make makepatch` will create patches using the `.orig` files.

+To make `pkg-plist`, `make makeplist` creates a static plist.
+For a better plist, use `panopticum plist` from `ports-mgmt/hs-panopticum`.
+It requires poudriere.
+It will create `pkg-plist` with all the %%OPTIONS%% populated properly.
+It takes a long time.

 To wrap `pkg-descr` to 80 columns, and remove blanks at end of lines (it will keep portlint happy):

     cat pkg-descr | fold -w 80 -s | sed 's/ $//' > pkg-descr

+## Test port
 Once the changes are all done, the port files can be checked with `portlint`

 To test the build including package creation, install and uninstall in a clean environment, use poudriere: